Mr D had a relationship with a woman with Brazilian citizenship and they had a 3 year old son together.

 The Court also made a final Child Arrangement Order and ruled that Mr B's son should live with him and spend alternate weekends with his mother.

-For more information see Court Orders for Children.
+For more information about Family Court Orders see Child Custody.